 Anatolian Shepherd Dog - Turkish Livestock Guardian Dog that weighs from 110-150 pounds and live 11-13 years (unusual longevity for giant breeds).
 A composite breed of Akbash and Kangal Dog.

-I did not breed all of these litters at Shefaro.
-Many came to Shefaro from outlying ranches.
+I did not breed all of working livestock guard dogs at Shefaro.
+Many came from outlying ranches.
 I am instrumental in seeing that they are wormed, vaccinated, trained and ready to go to the best homes possible where their lives as working dogs will be fulfilled.
 Yafah is a working therapy dog.

 Raikes pup with one of their La Manchas.

 Yearling Sam in the hay barn.
-He guard ponies at the ranch.
+He guards ponies at the ranch.

 Bubba and Sam

 Winter coming in from Shefaro Park with the herd.